 We focus our investigation on adding context to empower fine-grained network access control for elaborate attacks.
-To this end, we examine the introduction of software designed networking (SDN) and the new opportunities it offers for network defense systems.
+To this end, we examine the introduction of software-designed networking (SDN) and its new opportunities for network defense systems.
 SDN offers flexibility, transparency, and distributed control to enable novel security mechanisms not feasible in traditional networks.
-Our work examines if network-based access control can evolve to prevent elaborate attacks and application behaviors under varying context.
+Our work examines if network-based access control can evolve to prevent elaborate attacks and application behaviors under varying contexts.
 To this end, we examine the various design and telemetry decisions for IoT devices as they offer an emerging and complex threat.

-1. TJ OConnor, William Enck, and Bradley Reaves.
+TJ OConnor, William Enck, and Bradley Reaves.
 Blinded and Confused: Uncovering Systemic Flaws in Device Telemetry for Smart-Home Internet of Things, Proceedings of the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), May, 2019.
 Miami, FL.
-(Best Paper WiSec 2019)
+(Best Paper WiSec 2019) [bib] [pdf]

-2. TJ OConnor, Reham Mohamed, Markus Miettinen, William Enck, Bradley Reaves, and Ahmad-Reza Sadeghi.
-HomeSnitch: Behavior Transparency and Control for Smart Home IoT Devices, Proceedings of the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), May, 2019.
-Miami, FL.
+TJ OConnor, Reham Mohamed, Markus Miettinen, William Enck, Bradley Reaves, and Ahmad-Reza Sadeghi.
+HomeSnitch: Behavior Transparency and Control for Smart Home IoT Devices, Proceedings of the ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec), May 2019.
+Miami, FL. [bib] [pdf]

 Bluetooth, a protocol designed to replace peripheral cables, has grown steadily and includes a variety of applications.
-In near ubiquity now, the Bluetooth protocol operates on a wide variety of mobile and wireless devices.
-Several attacks exist that successfully target and exploit Bluetooth enabled devices.
+In near ubiquity now, the Bluetooth protocol operates on various mobile and wireless devices.
+Several attacks exist that successfully target and exploit Bluetooth-enabled devices.
 Our research implements a network intrusion detection system for discovering malicious Bluetooth traffic.

-2. O’Connor, T.J., and Sangster, B., “honeyM: A Framework for Implementing Virtual Honeyclients for Mobile Devices,” WISEC 2010 Conference Proceedings, 2010 ACM Conference on Wireless Network Security, March 2010.
+O’Connor, T.J., and Sangster, B., “honeyM: A Framework for Implementing Virtual Honeyclients for Mobile Devices,” WISEC 2010 Conference Proceedings, 2010 ACM Conference on Wireless Network Security, March 2010. [bib] [pdf]